 The Maintenance Enforcement Program manages any child and spousal support payments contained in a court order or separation agreement and registered with the PEI program.
-A person making payments is called the payor; the person receiving payments is the payee.
-Under the Maintenance Enforcement Act, enforcement officers have authority to take action to enforce maintenance obligations in arrears.
+A person making payments is called the payor; the person receiving payments is the recipient.
+Under the Maintenance Enforcement Act, enforcement officers have authority to take action to enforce support obligations in arrears.

 How do I register with Maintenance Enforcement?

 Submit a completed registration form with a copy of your current court order or separation agreement to the Maintenance Enforcement Program.
 Access the registration form one of the following ways: